RECIPE: Inside-Out Homemade Peppermint Patties - The Nibble Webzine Of Food Adventures Peppermint Patties Recipe, Patty vs. Pattie, History Of Mint

 4. REMOVE the semi-frozen patties from the freezer and dip each into the mint coating, one at a time.
 Place them back on the Silpat, allowing the coating to set.
 This top coat is thinner than the standard pure chocolate shell, so you may wish to double-dip once the first layer has solidified.

-5. SHARE the result with loved ones and raise a cup of tea (or whatever goes with peppermint patties) to National Chocolate Mint Day.
+5. SHARE the result with loved ones and raise a cup of tea (or brandy, liqueur [chocolate, mint, Irish cream), Prosecco, or Zinfandel) to National Chocolate Mint Day.

 FREEZE THE PATTIES IN SUMMER